Maanas28/Rule-Engine-Application/README.md

 ## Overview

-The Zeotap Rule Engine Application is a Spring Boot project designed to create, combine, and evaluate rules using a rule engine.
+The Rule Engine Application is a Spring Boot project designed to create, combine, and evaluate rules using a rule engine.
 This application provides RESTful endpoints for interacting with the rule engine, allowing users to manage and evaluate complex rules.

 ## Features